Tanais Tablets: Research history

+The tablets were discovered by the Russian archaeologist Pavel Leontiev in September 1853.
+In 1902, A. L. Pogodin was the first scholar to connect the tablets' Iranian personal names with Croatian ethonyms, and as stated by Francis Dvornik (who also related them), "this theory was accepted by the German Slavist M. Wasmer, A. Sobolewski, the French linguists A. Meillet and A. Vaillant as well as by several south Slavonic philologists".
+Marija Gimbutas also considered them to be related.

-The tablets were discovered by the Russian archeologist Pavel Leontiev in September 1853.
-Croatian scholars Stjepan Krizin Sakač, Dominik Mandić and Radoslav Katičić have written significantly about the tablets.
+Croatian scholars Stjepan Krizin Sakač, Dominik Mandić, and Radoslav Katičić have written significantly about the tablets.
 When Croatia was part of Yugoslavia, Yugoslav scholars avoided discussing them, or in the case of scholars such as Ferdo Šišić, Trpimir Macan, Josip Horvat, Bogo Grafenauer, Jaroslav Šidak, Gordan Ravančić, Ivan Biondić, and Stjepan Pantelić, discussed the tablets in a superficial way and misinterpreted their content.
 Croatian writer Miroslav Krleža saw the connection as "historical lunacy", while Nada Klaić used them in her criticism of the Iranian-Caucasian theory of the Croatian ethnogenesis.
 Open debate only followed after Croatian independence in 1991.

-In 1902, A. L. Pogodin was the first scholar to connect the tablets' personal names with Croatian ethonyms.
-In 1911, Konstantin Josef Jireček was the first to consider these ethonyms to be of Iranian origin.
-Some scholars use these tablets only to explain the etymology, and not necessarily the ethnogenesis.

-Theories that early Croats were Slavs who had adopted a name of Iranian origin or were ruled by a Sarmatian elite caste, or theories that early Croats were Slavicized Sarmatians cannot dismiss the remote Irano-Sarmatian elements or influence on the Croatian ethnogenesis.
-Still, the secure connection of those three personal names with the Croatian ethnonym, or ethnic identity, is rather difficult without more evidence.
+Today, scholars use these tablets only to explain the etymology, and not necessarily the origin and ethnogenesis of the Croats.
+Theories that early Croats were Slavs who had adopted a name of Iranian origin or were ruled by a Sarmatian elite caste, or that early Croats were Slavicized Sarmatians, cannot dismiss the remote Irano-Sarmatian elements or influence on the early Croatian ethnogenesis.
+Katičić considered that "to identify this personal name as an indirect trace of the name for the Croats is a serious and fundamentally convincing thesis", still, some like Danijel Džino consider that the secure connection of those three personal names with the Croatian ethnonym, or ethnic identity, is rather difficult without more evidence, Neven Budak that "there is no real evidence, in spite of the great similarity, that they are of the same linguistic origin", and Ranko Matasović as "coincidental similarities".